 Ask any skincare guru what the best BHA exfoliant out there is and they’ll say Paula’s Choice Skin Perfecting 2% BHA Liquid Exfoliant.

 For years, it literally had no competition.
 Everything else either had too little BHA or a pH that deactivated it.
-But now, Cosrx BHA Blackhead Power Liquid is threatening to knock its off its throne.
+Now, Cosrx BHA Blackhead Power Liquid is threatening to knock its off its throne.

 Those who tried it swear the Korean newcomer does a better job: it works faster, it’s gentler and doesn’t leave your skin an oily mess.

-Salicylic acid is an oil-soluble exfoliant that dissolves the “glue” that holds skin cells together so they can slough off your skin instead than getting stuck in your pores and clogging them up.
+Paula’s Choice uses Salicylic Acid, an oil-soluble exfoliant that dissolves the “glue” that holds skin cells together, so they can slough off your skin instead than getting stuck in your pores and clogging them up.